Pedro-Vital/End-to-end-ML-project-churn-prediction/README.md

 - The **training pipeline** orchestrates data ingestion, data validation, data transformation, model training, model evaluation and model pushing.
 - The **data monitoring pipeline** runs independently.
 Comparing the new coming data with a reference dataset in a statistical test, the monitoring pipeline triggers the training pipeline when data drift is detected.
 When the test’s p-value falls below the defined threshold, the null hypothesis is rejected, indicating statistically significant data drift.

-Incoming prediction data is statistically compared against a reference dataset to detect distributional drift.

 Prefect enables scheduled monitoring with deployed flows, which are registered and runnable versions of the pipelines.

 #### 2. Experiment Tracking and Model Versioning (MLflow)